 Resources for schools to self-assess level of welcome and partnership with families:

-Resources to empower parents as SEL partners and leaders:
+Resources to empower families as SEL partners and leaders:

 Design structures that allow schools and the district to gather input from families about their preferences and needs, and regularly collect feedback about families’ experienc…More

-Design structures that allow schools and the district to gather input from families about their preferences and needs, and regularly collect feedback about families’ experiences with their schools and the district.
-Use these findings to inform family partnership strategies, and to learn more from schools that are experiencing success and spread best practices.
+Design structures that allow schools and the district to gather input from families about their preferences and needs, and regularly collect feedback about families’ experiences with their schools and the district (for example, using CASEL’s Family/Caregiver Survey on Schoolwide SEL Implementation, also available in Spanish).
+Use these findings to inform family partnership strategies, learn more from schools that are experiencing success, and spread successful practices.

 Consider both major district partners working with many schools as well as smaller community institutions that are contributing to the success of one or two schools.
 This process could include com…More